fabric8-launch/launchpad-missioncontrol/README.md

         * `CATAPULT_GITHUB_USERNAME`
         * `CATAPULT_GITHUB_TOKEN`

-    For instance you may put into your `~/.bash_profile`:
+    For instance you may create a `~/catapult-env.sh` file and add:

+        #!/bin/sh
         export CATAPULT_GITHUB_USERNAME=<your github username>
         export CATAPULT_GITHUB_TOKEN=<token created from above>

-    Use `source ~./bash_profile` to make your changes visible; you may check by typing into a terminal:
+    Use `source ~/catapult-env.sh` to make your changes visible; you may check by typing into a terminal:

         $ echo $CATAPULT_GITHUB_USERNAME
         $ echo $CATAPULT_GITHUB_TOKEN